Favourited 139 times

-Hi, we are a Franco-English family who moved to the Dordogne from the UK in 2016 to renovate an 18th century farmhouse into holiday gites and B&Bs.
+Hi, we are a Franco-English family of 4 who moved to the Dordogne from the UK in 2016 to renovate an 18th century farmhouse into holiday gites and B&Bs.

 Mike is British, Sylvie is French, and our home language tends to be English, sometimes "Franglish", but we all have a good command of French.